konfirm/node-blame/README.md

 //  stack contains the full stack-trace leading up to the invocation of `blame.stack()`
 ```

+### `Error.stackTraceLimit`
+By default there is a 10 line cap on the stack traces within node.js and io.js, `Blame` does not meddle with this setting by itself as it is widely considered a good default setting (and it truly is).
+If you feel this is getting in the way of your debugging/reporting, feel free to set the limit to your liking, for example `Error.stackTraceLimit = Infinity` will never cap the stack trace.

+**Note** that changing this setting has to be done very early on in your application.

 ## API
 ### `blame.stack([Error])`
 Create a JSON-like structure from a given or created error-stack and wraps it inside a `BlameResult` object.